mskabenda/Mental_Health_JWT_Authentication/README.md

 ## Contributions

 If you have suggestions for improvements or would like to report an issue, please feel free to open an issue or submit a pull request.
-Your contributions are valuable to us!
+Your contributions are valuable!